f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab0.rst

       |proxy-access-log|

    -  Visit a financial institution (ex. \https://www.bankofamerica.com) and verify that SSL Orchestrator is not intercepting by confirming that the verification is done by a trusted CA (ex.
 Entrust, Inc.).
 If the traffic was intercepted the connection/certificate would have been verified by **f5labs.com**.
 Because we are bypassing **Financial Institutions** in the SSL Orchestrator Security Policy and this website is a financial institution, the origin server's public certificate is presented to the client.

 -  Confirm that the explicit proxy service is not seeing the bypassed (encrypted) traffic.

 .. |ff-padlock| image:: ../images/ff-padlock.png
-   :width: 336px
-   :height: 32px
    :alt: Connection Padlock

 .. |ff-conn-expand| image:: ../images/ff-conn-expand.png
-   :width: 466px
-   :height: 209px
    :alt: Site Information

 .. |ff-f5labs-verified| image:: ../images/ff-f5labs-verified.png
-   :width: 467px
-   :height: 304px
    :alt: Verified By: f5labs.com

 .. |ff-menu| image:: ../images/ff-menu.png
    :width: 14px
    :height: 14px
    :alt: Firefox Menu

 .. |ff-digicert-verified| image:: ../images/ff-digicert-verified.png
-   :width: 466px
-   :height: 221px
    :alt: Verified By: DigiCert Inc

 .. |ff-connection-settings| image:: ../images/ff-connection-settings.png
-   :width: 777px
-   :height: 877px
    :alt: Firefox Connection Settings

 .. |proxy-access-log| image:: ../images/proxy-access-log.png
-   :width: 1076px
-   :height: 118px
    :alt: Proxy Access Log